Akano-org/first-site/README.md

 A computer science student and a future grad on web development from fullstack academy

 # My First personal site
-This project is my first personnal site
+This project is my first personnal site, the link is: https://ubiquitous-cactus-c025ba.netlify.app/